 2. Water Reservoir

-The main purpose of the reservoir is to store the water and slowly let your plant absorb it as per the need.
+Most of the self watering pots gave reservoirs to store water and slowly let the plant absorb it per need.

 3. Drainage Holes

 Most self watering pots do not feature drainage holes, as they barely release water in larger amounts.

 However, you can drill one with plugged drainage holes to open and close them as needed.

 Remember, a properly functioning self watering pot does not cause overwatering and does not need to drain holes.